postmanlabs/labs-docs/_posts/01_postman/09_monitors/2018-02-01-monitors_history.md

 ---

-The [Your Team's Monitors page](https://monitor.getpostman.com/){:target="_blank"} lets you track, over a specific timeframe, the performance and response of your team or private collections.
+The [Your Team's Monitors](https://monitor.getpostman.com/){:target="_blank"} page lets you track, over a specific timeframe, the performance and response of your team or private collections.

-Overview of Monitors

 Click the **Shared** button to reveal the monitors for your shared collections.
 All members of your team can see these monitors.